The main pollutants in urban air arise from road transport and industry.

 Long term trends show that there has been an improvement in air quality but areas still remain above the air quality objective for the annual mean of Nitrogen Dioxide (NO2)

 Continuous air quality monitoring data in Trafford is available on the Air quality England website.
-Data for other Greater Manchester Boroughs can be viewed on the Greatair Manchester website.

 The Greater Manchester Combined Authority (GMCA) has adopted its new Low-Emission Strategy (LES) and Air Quality Action Plan (AQAP), complementing the Greater Manchester Climate Change Strategy and Implementation Plan which focus on measures to reduce energy usage.